 Change is on the horizon for Xcel Energy customers.
-The largest utility company in the state is changing their approach to billing in Colorado by adopting time of use rates.
+The largest utility company in the state is switching their approach to billing in Colorado by adopting time of use rates.
 With the new time of use rates, residential customers will see changes in their Xcel energy bill based on when they use energy instead of simply how much energy they use.
-Luckily, these new rates can benefit those who have solar and can decrease their Xcel energy bills.
+Luckily, these new rates could benefit those who have solar and may even decrease your Xcel energy bills.

 Read on to find out how time of use rates may impact your Xcel energy bill and how solar can maximize your savings.

 Time of use rates are not new to the Colorado Front Range – in fact, Fort Collins has been using this approach since 2018.

 As the name suggests, time of use rates means that instead of being billed the same rate for all the energy that you use, you’ll instead pay different rates for energy depending on what time of day you use energy.
 Xcel breaks this down into three different time slots.

 - Peak hours: The hours between 3-7 p.m.
 Monday through Friday are defined as peak hours.
 During those hours, you would be charged the most for the energy that you use compared to other times of the day.

 - Off-peak hours: Off-peak rates, when the price is the lowest, occur on weekdays from 7 p.m.-1 p.m. the next day, as well as weekends and holidays.